nobodyscripts/LeafBlowerScript/Readme.md

 Automated challenges (early game scripts)

-F3: Greedy card purchasing
+F3: Greedy card purchasing.
+F4: Add mouse movement patterns to collect artifacts in the background.
 F6: Load dlc purchase state from save file and remove setting.
-F7: Needs to use artifact if need be / get replacement
+F7: Needs to use artifact if need be / get replacement.
 F8: Alignment is off, refresh entire function.
 F8: Review ending of gfssnoreset mode.
-F10: Needs to use artifact if need be / get replacement
+F10: Needs to use artifact if need be / get replacement.
+F12: Replace all checks with options.dat lookup.
 PageDown: Leafton needs better setup routine.
 Travel to zone.
-Insert: Add brewing somehow
+Insert: Add brewing somehow.

 ## Known issues